When U.S. blamed Saudi crown prince for role in Khashoggi killing, fake Twitter accounts went to war

 Saudi crown prince approved operation that led to death of journalist Jamal Khashoggi, U.S. intelligence report concludes

 The messaging in the online influence campaigns echoed arguments made publicly by Saudi officials.
 Saudi courts have sentenced eight people to prison terms of up to 20 years for their roles in the killing.
-But two top aides to the crown prince whom Saudi prosecutors said played a central role in the plot were exonerated.
+But two top aides to the crown prince who Saudi prosecutors said played a central role in the plot were exonerated.
 The crown prince has denied knowing about the operation against Khashoggi.

 The two-page U.S. intelligence report released Friday found differently, citing the absolute control the crown prince exerts over the kingdom and his “support for using violent measures to silence dissidents abroad, including Khashoggi.”
 The Saudi government said it “completely rejects the negative, false and unacceptable assessment pertaining to the Kingdom’s leadership.”